 Cozy Holiday Decor

 From cozy blankets to vibrant accent colours, the cozy holiday theme really gives you that feeling of drinking a warm cup of (insert beverage of choice) by the fire.
-The cozy look and feel allows you to incorporate the traditional look while attaining cool, warm, ski lodge type of feeling.
+The cozy look and feel allow you to incorporate the traditional look while attaining a cool, warm, ski lodge type of feeling.
 When decorating your home to gain this feeling, it is very important that you use all of the elements to bring out that vibe.
-Consider your shelves, couch, coffee table, mantle, dish clothes, etc. There is so much more that can be done other than decorating a tree.
+Consider your shelves, couch, coffee table, mantle, dish clothes, etc. There is so much more that can be done, other than decorating a tree.

 Modern Holiday Decor

 While so many of us enjoy that classic and cozy look, for some, traditional red and green decor just doesn’t quite fit into their style.
 You are not alone.
 The chic, modern Christmas and holiday decor has been growing and growing in popularity over the years.
 This may be because of design preference, but also due to a lack of space and/or condo living.
-Here are some tips and tricks to modernizing your home for the holidays.
+Here are some tips and tricks for modernizing your home for the holidays.
 Nothing says modern decor like metallic shine!

 Trade in your evergreen wreaths and bushy mantels for something smaller and more chic.
-Find an artistic wreath that uses a small thin base with minimal decor.
+Find an artistic wreath that uses a small, thin base with minimal decor.
 Replace the garland on the mantel with small, modern bottle brush trees.
 Something that I continue to see for holiday lovers who don’t have the space for a tree is the twine, wall tree.
 These styles can all be seen in the pictures below.

 What’s My Style?

-If you are still reading, which I hope you are, the last thing I want to share with you is the style of holiday decor I use. around 6years ago, I was so incredibly excited to purchase my first Christmas tree.
+If you are still reading, which I hope you are, the last thing I want to share with you is the style of holiday decor I use.
+Around 6 years ago, I was so incredibly excited to purchase my first Christmas tree.
 Living in the city for as many years as I have has always forced me to get crafty when it comes to space.
 I found the perfect tree.
 It was tall, yet thin.
 It fit the space perfectly.
 To all of those people out there that don’t think the perfect tree size is out there…let me assure you, it is.
 From real to fake, there are so many different options.
 Even in our semi-detached home, we are battling to find more space as Rafi’s toys slowly take over!

-To create that cozy feel, I have candles setup throughout the house, along with big soft blankets and of course my favourite Christmas throw pillows.
+To create that cozy feel, I have candles set up throughout the house, along with big soft blankets and of course my favourite Christmas throw pillows.
 Can’t you just hear Michael Bublé singing in the background?